Chief information security officer: Compensation

+In the United States, median compensation was CISOs was around $500,000 in 2024, and the high percentile earning executives, especially with larger companies, can be over $1 million annually.
+A 2025 survey showed that the average salary was around $700,000 for big organizations but only around 60% were happy with their security budget and board.

 Virtual CISO

 A recent development in this area is the emergence of "Virtual" CISOs (vCISO, also called "Fractional CISO").
 These CISOs work on a shared or fractional basis, for organizations that may not be large enough to support a full-time executive CISO, or that may wish to, for a variety of reasons, have a specialized external executive performing this role. vCISOs typically perform similar functions to traditional CISOs, and may also function as an "interim" CISO while a company normally employing a traditional CISO is searching for a replacement.
 These services typically include developing cybersecurity strategy, advising on cyber risk, checking on compliance and helping internal security teams. vCISOs have grown in popularity among small and mid sized enterprises who want better leadership without the cost of a full time CISO.
-Key areas that vCISOs can support an organization include: